jmettraux/5town/out/creatures/Succubus_Incubus.md

 ## Attacks

-***Claw (Fiend Form Only).*** +3 (Stab 2 DEX +1), reach 5ft\_1.5m\_1sq, one target.
+***Claw (Fiend Form Only)*** +3 (Stab 2 DEX +1), reach 5ft\_1.5m\_1sq, one target.
 Hit: 1d6+1 slashing damage.

-***Charm.*** One humanoid the fiend can see within 30ft\_9m\_6sq\_t of it must succeed on a DC 15 Wisdom saving throw or be magically charmed for 1 day.
+***Charm*** One humanoid the fiend can see within 30ft\_9m\_6sq\_t of it must succeed on a DC 15 Wisdom saving throw or be magically charmed for 1 day.
 The charmed target obeys the fiend's verbal or telepathic commands.
 If the target suffers any harm or receives a suicidal command, it can repeat the saving throw, ending the effect on a success.
 If the target successfully saves against the effect, or if the effect on it ends, the target is immune to this fiend's Charm for the next 24 hours.

-***Draining Kiss.*** The fiend kisses a creature charmed by it or a willing creature.
+***Draining Kiss*** The fiend kisses a creature charmed by it or a willing creature.
 The target must make a DC 15

-***Etherealness.*** The fiend magically enters the Ethereal Plane from the Material Plane, or vice versa.
+***Etherealness*** The fiend magically enters the Ethereal Plane from the Material Plane, or vice versa.